LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Saving the results
 ...................

-You may wish to save the results of a run of BTK for later use ; or use BTK from the command line (cf documentation) and retrieve the results in a python file later.
+You may wish to save the results of a run of BTK for later use; or use BTK from the command line (see `documentation <https://lsstdesc.org/BlendingToolKit/cli.html>`_) and retrieve the results in a python file later.
 Here we will show how to save and load the results.

 Saving the results can be automatically achieved by providing the save_path argument to the three generators.
 It can either be a string or use the os.path API.
 The folder designated by the path must already exist.